IABTechLab/uid2-self-serve-portal/README.md

 1. Assign yourself the `api-participant-member` role by following these steps: [Assign Role to a Particular User](./KeycloakAdvancedSetup.md#assign-role-to-a-particular-user)
 1. Run the Admin service locally by following [Connecting to local Admin service](#connecting-to-local-admin-service)
-1. Optionally give your user access to the [Admin screens/routes](#admin-screensroutes)
+1. Optionally give your user access to the [UID2 Support Screens/Routes](#uid2-support-screensroutes)
 1. Return to the UI and you should be good to go!

 #### Notes for Mac OSX Development: